spcoughlin/Robotics-Alerts/README.md

 .clear_calendar - Clears the calendar.
 Can only be executed by members with admin perms

-enter config key - configure the channel the bot will send updates in
+.config_channel - configure the channel the bot will send updates in